kabzoncheg/network_blog/README.md

 This project only for testing and evaluating Django framework!

-Based on Django v1.9
+Based on Django v1.9 and twitter bootstrap

-Functionality: Creating, editing posts, Posting comments
+Functionality: creating and editing posts; Posting comments for Posts